iocoop/policies/bylaws.md

-# Bylaws of IO Cooperative, Inc.
+Title: Bylaws of IO Cooperative, Inc.

 ## Summarized Table of Contents